Management - Graduate

 Candidates must meet the general requirements of Tel Aviv University, including proficiency in Hebrew for those holding university degrees from abroad, as detailed in the General Admission Requirements section of this booklet.
 Candidates are eligible to apply to the graduate programs of the Faculty of Management if they have fulfilled the following conditions:

-1. Hold a bachelor’s degree or a master degree with a minimum average grade of 75 or hold a higher degree.
+- Hold a Bachelor’s degree or a Master degree with a minimum average grade of 75 or hold a higher degree.

-2. Obtained a score of at least 45 on the quantitative section of the GMAT or a score of at least 130 in the quantitative section of the psychometric or a score of at least 700 on the quantitative SAT, as prerequisite for applying to the MBA program and the M.Sc.
+- Obtained a score of at least 45 on the quantitative section of the GMAT or a score of at least 79 on the quantitative section of the GMAT Focus Edition or a score of at least 126 in the quantitative section of the psychometric or a score of at least 700 on the quantitative SAT, or a score of at least 640 in the total psychometric exam as prerequisite for applying to the MBA program and the M.Sc. program.

 Any additions to or deviations from the above admission requirements for individual programs are given below.
 Moreover, the Faculty’s Admissions Committee reserves the right to change or add requirements at its discretion.
 The Committee gives priority to candidates who have stated one of the Faculty’s programs as a first choice.

-1. All of the Faculty’s programs require candidates to pass the quantitative GMAT, as detailed below.
+- All of the Faculty’s programs require candidates to pass the quantitative GMAT or GMAT Focus Edition or quantitative psychometric exam, as detailed below.
 Exemption is given to those holding a D.M.D., Ph.D., or M.D. as well as a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, or management sciences, or medical science.

-• Holders of a bachelor's degree with a GPA of at least 90 in the following areas: engineering and the exact sciences.
+- Holders of a bachelor's degree with a GPA of at least 88 for candidacy in the MBA program and 85 for a candidacy in the M.Sc. program in the following areas: engineering or the exact sciences or biotechnology.

 Such requests will be considered by the Admissions Committee, which will examine the knowledge acquired by the applicants in their previous studies.
 Only requests by applicants who have submitted all relevant documents will be considered.